 Many people can become your Children’s Personal Care Services employee, or personal care attendant, and families or caregivers can hire the best person to meet the needs of their child.
 There are, however, a few rules about who can and cannot be hired – including policies relating to family members, age of paid caregivers and background checks.
 See the program guidelines.

 Families and caregivers use a payroll agent to help them pay personal care attendants (currently, ARIS Solutions).
 The payroll agent does more than just write checks.
 The payroll agent also makes sure that background checks are run, state and federal taxes are paid, and employees are covered by Unemployment and Workers’ Compensation Insurance.

-- Children’s Personal Care Services Intake Form (A completed sample is available here)
+- Children’s Personal Care Services Intake Form (See a completed sample.)